nilovelez/machete/readme.md

 ### Social Sharing Buttons
 Social sharing done the Machete way.
 The icons are made as a custom webfont embedded in a minified CSS file that only weighs 5.8KB.
 The sharing actions use each platform's native share URL.

+### WooCommerce
+WooCommerce was designed to work for every possible use case, but that often leads to unexpected behavior.
+These simple fixes can improve the WooCommerce user experience by making it behave as clients expect.

 ## Installation
 1. Upload the plugin files to the `/wp-content/plugins/machete` directory, or install the plugin through the WordPress plugins screen directly